bartificer/programming-by-stealth/docs/pbs64.md

 You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_10_04.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>

 Before we start, please note that all the examples in this instalment are contained in the file `pbs64a.html` in the instalment’s ZIP.
-If you open that file in a browser window you can see what each of the forms looks like at different breakpoints.
+If you open that file in a browser window, you can see what each of the forms looks like at different breakpoints.

 ## Inline forms

-When you have small forms that need very little information from the user it often makes sense to collapse the entire form into a single line.
+When you have small forms that need very little information from the user, it often makes sense to collapse the entire form into a single line.
 This is what inline forms were designed to facilitate.
 A classic example might be a login form which needs only two text boxes and a button.

-Bootstrap implements inline forms using flexbox, so you can use any of the flexbox-related utility classes with inline form element.
+Bootstrap implements inline forms using flexbox.
+You can use any of the flexbox-related utility classes with inline form element.
 You can also use Bootstrap’s sizing utility classes as needed.
-Bootstrap’s documentation is also very clear that while you generally don’t want to show labels within inline forms, you really should add them to support accessibility tools, so the recommendation to use `sr-only` utility class to hide them.
+Bootstrap’s documentation is also very clear that, while you generally don’t want to show labels within inline forms, you really should add them to support accessibility tools.
+So the recommendation to use `sr-only` utility class to hide them.

 One final point to note is that inline forms become regular forms at the smallest breakpoint and below.
-This makes sense because on tiny screens there just isn’t any room to inline even two form elements.
+This makes sense because, on tiny screens, there just isn’t any room to inline even two form elements.

 When creating inline forms the markup is simpler than when creating regular forms.
 You wrap the inline form within an element that has the class `form-inline`, then you just add the form elements and labels directly within that container, giving each form element the class `form-control` as normal.
 The element you give the class `form-inline` to becomes a flex container, and each element within it a flex item.
 You don’t use `form-group`s within inline forms.